Virtualization-projects/panamax-ui-wiki/Port-Forwarding-on-VirtualBox.md

 By browsing to `http://localhost:8997`, your browser is forwarded to port 8080 on the CoreOS host and then forwarded again to port 80 on the container to render the GUI.
 You can use any free port on your local machine to forward to the CoreOS host.

 ###Port Forwarding via the VirtualBox GUI
-The 2nd method to set port forwarding is vis the VirtualBox GUI.
+The second method to set port forwarding is via the VirtualBox GUI.
 Follow these steps to enable port forwarding to your CoreOS host:

 1. Open the VirtualBox GUI on your local machine.
-Should be available in your Application diretory.
+Should be available in your Application directory.
 2. Find the `panamax-vm` in the list of virtual machines and select Settings from the top nav
 3. Click on the Network icon on the top nav